KarthikT23/ESP32-Temperature-Humidity-monitoring-system/README.md

 3) Getting sensor readings is as simple as using the readTemperature() and readHumidity() methods on the dht object.
 We also have a condition that returns two dashes (–) in case the sensor fails to get the readings.
 By default, we’re reading the temperature in Celsius degrees.

 # Building the Webpage
 1) All the HTML text with styles included is stored in the index_html variable.
-The <meta> tag makes your web page responsive in any browser.
+The "<meta>" tag makes your web page responsive in any browser.
 The <link> tag is needed to load the icons from the fontawesome website.

 2) Between the <style></style> tags, we add some CSS to style the web page.
 Basically, we’re setting the HTML page to display the text with Arial font in block without margin, and aligned at the center.